Should We Even Be Talking About Mixed-Weight Relationships?

 Advertisement

 For me, the term "mixed-weight" is simply a descriptor.
-But, for some, it's is a loaded term.
-In fact, activists like plus size blogger Georgina Horne and plus size fashion vlogger Alexandra Airene see labeling love between a larger person and a smaller person as just another way the world tells plus people that they don't belong.
+But for some, it's a loaded term.
+In fact, activists like plus size blogger Georgina Horne and plus size fashion vlogger Alexandra Airene see labelling love between a larger person and a smaller person as just another way the world tells plus people that they don't belong.

 "People who feel the need to say that a fat person who's with a thin person is in a whole separate category to people in relationships period...
 I think that's just stupid.
 We're in a relationship and that's that," body-positive fashion blogger Gloria Shuri Henry says in a video about mixed-weight relationships.

-Yet, there's sometimes power in labels.
-For me, categorizing my relationship as mixed-weight was one way to acknowledge that the differences between my ex and I informed how each of us experienced our relationship.
-It also gave me something to Google when I felt that my ex was subtly fat shaming me, and I didn't know if other people felt the same way.
+Yet there's sometimes power in labels.
+For me, categorising my relationship as mixed-weight was one way to acknowledge that the differences between my ex and me informed how each of us experienced our relationship.
+It also gave me something to google when I felt that my ex was subtly fat shaming me, and I didn't know if other people felt the same way.

 Advertisement